litodam/markdown-spikes/markdown-reference.md

-# Authoring Guidance for Markdown #
+﻿# Authoring Guidance for Markdown #

 This guide describe the typical styles used in DPE content.
-If you're not already familiar with Markdown, you should spend 15 minutes and go over the excellent Markdown Syntax Guide at Daring Fireball.
+If you're not already familiar with Markdown, this document will give you a great starting point with the markdown syntax while also exploring some guidelines and suggestions.

 ## Document section headings ##
 Topic titles like Overview and Exercises use a first and second level heading.